rackerlabs/support-how-to/content/how-to/cloud-networks/set-up-apache2-web-server-on-two-instances-with-shared-ip/index.md

          }
         }

-2. Get the details for the master server.
+2. Get the details for the primary server.
 Save the publicIPZoneId for future reference.

    *Request:*